diabetic ketoacidosis (DKA)

 Children should have a fasting lipid profile once adequate glucose control is achieved if age ≥2 years, with subsequent testing performed at age 9-11 years.
 Monitoring can be every 3 years if LDL <2.6 mmol/L (<100 mg/dL).
 The optimal pharmacological treatment of hyperlipidaemia in children has not been clearly defined, although an initial approach to lipid lowering should include modifications to diet and increased exercise.
 Statins are not approved for children aged <10 years.

 All adult patients with diabetes and cardiovascular disease should be treated with aspirin for secondary prevention (75-162 mg/day).
-Aspirin can be considered for primary prevention for men and women at increased cardiovascular risk, after a comprehensive discussion with the patient on the benefits versus the comparable increased risk of bleeding.
+Do not offer aspirin for primary prevention in adults with type 1 diabetes.
 All patients should have smoking-cessation counselling and treatment as needed.

 No evidence-based guidelines exist for screening asymptomatic patients for coronary heart disease.